trimstray/nginx-admins-handbook/doc/RULES.md

   > A chain of trust is a linked path of verification and validation from an end-entity digital certificate to a root certificate authority (CA) that acts as a trust anchor.

+  > Your browser (and possibly your OS) ships with a list of trusted CAs.
+These pre-installed certificates serve as trust anchors to derive all further trust from.
+When visiting an HTTPS website, your browser verifies that the trust chain presented by the server during the TLS handshake ends at one of the locally trusted root certificates.

   > Validation of the certificate chain is a critical part within any certificate-based authentication process.
 If a system does not follow the chain of trust of a certificate to a root server, the certificate loses all usefulness as a metric of trust.

   > The server should never present certificate chains containing a trust anchor which is the root CA certificate.
 The presence of a trust anchor in the certification path can have a negative impact on performance when establishing connections using SSL/TLS.